FAQ

 Art Materials

-• To get started with watercolour painting, you'll need watercolour paints, 100% cotton watercolour paper, brushes, and water.
+To get started with watercolour painting, you'll need watercolour paints, 100% cotton watercolour paper, brushes, and water.
 You will also need a palette, old towel, and a water container.
 If you decide to stretch your paper you will also need a rigid board such as gator board some gummed tape, stapler and staples.
+Check out the Art Supplies page.

 Watercolour paper comes in different weights and textures.
 Look for paper specifically designed for watercolour painting, and choose a weight that suits your painting style.
 A rough texture will create a more textured look (good for landscapes), while a smoother texture is better for fine details and printing.
 The texture of cold press paper, sits in between hot press and rough paper and is the most popular texture among artists.